garvit3835/product-docs-feature/recipes/types.md

-# Types of Recipes
+# Overview

-Recipes are workspace specifications meant to serve as a golden path for workspaces.
-But while you're working on your recipes, you might not want to expose the work-in-progress to your team's recipe library.
-For team's recipe, check out this section for [Creating New Recipes](new-recipe.md) or [Saving Recipes](saving-recipes.md).

-This is when you should be using 'User Recipes' (will be called "unstaged recipes" soon).
-User recipes are only accessible to you.
+## What is a Recipe?

+[Recipe specifications](../references/terminology.md#recipe) define the resources, infrastructure, and configuration of a DevZero [workspace](../references/terminology.md#workspace).
+They are expressed in YAML.
+DevZero stores and version-controls your team's recipe specifications.
+Recipes can be shared your team via the [Recipe Library](../references/terminology.md#recipe-library).
+Members of your DevZero team can use this centralized library to launch workspaces.
+This ensures that your team always uses up-to-date and consistent environments for their development and testing.
+Recipe specifications most commonly define the "golden path" for the development and testing of a specific application or set of microservices.&#x20;

-## User (or draft) Recipes
+## Sharing Recipes

-You can see your draft recipes on the [My Recipes](https://www.devzero.io/dashboard/recipes#user) page.

-The flow for this is exactly the same as teh flow for [Saving Recipes](saving-recipes.md).
-The only difference is that the toggle for team recipe needs to be **turned off**.
+You can see your recipes on the [My Recipes](https://www.devzero.io/dashboard/recipes#user) page.
+By default, recipes are private to the author.
+If you'd like to share your recipe specification with your team, be sure to toggle the button on the recipe details page to "Add Recipe to Shared Library".
+We only recommend doing this once you have fully testing and confirmed that your recipe generates a workspace successfully.&#x20;

+You can learn more about this on our [Saving Recipes](saving-recipes.md) page.&#x20;

 <figure><img src="../.gitbook/assets/draft-recipe-with-metadata.png" alt=""><figcaption><p>Save New Recipe with Metadata</p></figcaption></figure>